6

 A structured guide to verifying a suspicious dating profile before confrontation so the next conversation is based on evidence rather than panic.

-Open resourceThese supporting lanes narrow adjacent trust-heavy demand before the user commits to a commercial route.
+Open resourceThese supporting pages narrow adjacent trust questions before the reader chooses a route.

 Use the adjacent trust system when the case needs a narrower scam, catfish, or before-confrontation lane before a commercial route.